Nwabueze/tab-template/README.md

 # Template For Your Web Application

-You can start your next project with this template as your starting point
+You can start your next project with this template as your starting point.\
+This is designed particularly for large and complex React.js web apps or big projects, you can scale it.

+## Features

+Built with Material-UI.\
+Beautiful and powerful UI for your flagship project.\

+## Fronend ONLY

+This project focuses on the front end only, hence, you can get up and running immidiately after installation

 # Getting Started with Create React App